BelledonneCommunications/linphone-android/README.md

 You can speed up the compilation by using ccache (compiler cache, see [ccache.samba.org](https://ccache.samba.org/)).
 Give the *"-DCMAKE_C_COMPILER_LAUNCHER=ccache -DCMAKE_CXX_COMPILER_LAUNCHER=ccache"* options to the *prepare.py* script.

+# PUSH NOTIFICATION

+## Firebase

+To enable firebase in Linphone, just add your 'google-service.json' in project root and you key in 'res/values/non_localizable_custom.xml'

 # TROUBLESHOOTING

 If you encounter the following issue:

 ```
 E/dalvikvm( 2465): dlopen("/data/app-lib/org.linphone-1/liblinphone-armeabi-v7a.so") failed:
 Cannot load library: soinfo_relocate(linker.cpp:975): cannot locate symbol "rand" referenced
 by "liblinphone-armeabi-v7a.so"
 ```

 It's because you have installed the android-21 platform (which is chosen automatically because it's the most recent) and you deployed the apk on a android < 5 device.

 To fix this, in the Makefile, force *ANDROID_MOST_RECENT_TARGET=android-19*.